VaChristiaens/hciplot/README.md

 ## Installation

-It is recommended to install this package either by forking it or direct download. cd inside the repository, then simply run:
+It is recommended to install this package by direct download.
+Once downloaded, cd inside the repository, then simply run:
 ```
 python setup.py install
 ```
-If you plan to later modify the package to meet your needs, it is recommende to run instead:
+If you plan to later modify the package to meet your needs, it is recommended to run instead:
 ```
 python setup.py develop
 ```